hankbao/libreboot/docs/future/old.md

 **Add backlight controls:** in *src/mainboard/lenovo/x60/devicetree.cb*, change **gpu\_backlight** to **0x879F879E**

-That\'s all! **This has also been backported into libreboot 5th release (line 1233 in src/mainboard/lenovo/x60/i915io.c)**.
+That's all! **This has also been backported into libreboot 5th release (line 1233 in src/mainboard/lenovo/x60/i915io.c)**.
 GNUtoo (Denis Carikli) told me about the register **BLC\_PWM\_CTL** and that you could set it to control backlight.
 I read that address using devmem2 while